 Unfortunately, there are many well-known examples of poor corporate governance.
 A car manufacturer cheating on emissions tests or bank employees opening fake bank accounts in an attempt to make sales goals are two examples.
 In such cases, there are often ineffective rules, practices, and processes in place—and a lack of qualifications or independence on the board.
 Poor corporate governance can lead to a variety of issues including financial penalties, employee layoffs, devaluation, and even bankruptcy.

-ESG reporting standards are being developed
+Important ESG reporting standards to note

 Companies that fail to implement ESG reporting practices may be at a competitive disadvantage compared to companies that have strong ESG performance and reporting practices.
-This—along with expectations from other stakeholders like investors, employees, and customers—means SMBs need to proactively report on governance whether regulatory frameworks apply to them or not.
+This—along with expectations from other stakeholders like investors, employees, and customers—means organizations need to proactively report on governance whether regulatory frameworks apply to them or not.
 It's not just a matter of compliance but also a strategic business decision that can affect a company's long-term success.

 Additionally, the governance and ESG-related decisions a company makes have an impact on financial statements.
 Companies need to think about financial reporting and ESG reporting as a package.
 Read more about why CFOs should make sustainability a part of their financial reporting.